Belvidere, New Jersey

 Belvidere was incorporated as a town by an act of the New Jersey Legislature on April 7, 1845, from portions of Oxford Township, based on the results of a referendum held that day.
-The town's name means "beautiful to see" in Italian.
+The town's name is a misspelling of "beautiful to see" in Italian.

 Geography and climate

 According to the U.S. Census Bureau, the town had a total area of 1.48 square miles (3.84 km^{2}), including 1.45 square miles (3.75 km^{2}) of land and 0.04 square miles (0.09 km^{2}) of water (2.36%).
 Dildine Island is located in the Delaware River, approximately 4 mi north of Belvidere.

 Belvidere borders White Township in Warren County and Northampton County in Pennsylvania across the Delaware River.